gurnarok/Kindroid-discord/README.md

 # Kindroid Discord Multi-Bot Manager

+Tutorial on how to use this repo: https://docs.kindroid.ai/official-discord-bot-integration

 A Node.js service that manages multiple Discord bots, each tied to a unique Kindroid AI persona.
 The system uses just-in-time message fetching to provide conversation context without storing large message logs.

 ## Features